Military plans of the Bangladesh Liberation War: Indian Army HQ Plan: August 1971

 However, Gen. K.K.
 Singh did not think it was feasible to occupy Dhaka with the forces available or within 21 days, the time span envisioned to complete all operations in Bangladesh.
 The gist of the DMO Plan, presented to Eastern Command in August 1971, was:

 North – Western Sector: The XXXIII corps (OC Lt.
 Gen. Thapan) would launch the 20th division attack along the Hili – Ghoraghat –Gaibandha axis to cut the area in two.
 The 71st brigade group would launch an attack along the Thakurgaon – Dinajpur axis along both banks of the Atrai River, while another brigade attacked along the Lalmunirhut – Rangpur axis.
 After reaching Gaibandha, a group from the 20th division would move south towards Bogra, while the 71st and 20th occupied Dinajpur, Saidpur and Rangpur.

 Western Sector: The newly created II corps (OC Lt.
 Gen. Tappy Raina) would launch the 4th Mountain and the 9th infantry divisions along the Darshana – Jibannagar – Jhenaidah and the Benapol – Jessore axis against Pakistani 9th division.
 A group from the 4th mountain would move along Meherpur –Kushtia axis to occupy Hardinge bridge, then move to Jhenaidah.
 From Jhenaidah the 4th Mountain would move east to Magura, while the 9th moved south to occupy Khulna.

 North Eastern Sector: The 101st Communication zone would move a division along the Kamalpur – Jamalpur –Tangail – Dhaka axis and take control of the area north of the Brahmaputra river.
 No troops were allocated for operations against Dhaka.

 South Eastern Sector: The IV corps (OC Lt.
 Gen. Sagat Singh) would attack with 3 divisions.
 The 8th Mountain would move along the Shamshernagar – Moulvibazar axis, and contain Sylhet.
 The 57th Mountain would capture Comilla and then occupy the area between Chandpur and Daudkandi.
 The 23rd would occupy the Feni –Laksham area then moves south to capture Chittagong.

 Gen. Sam Manekshaw, Lt.
 Gen. Jagjit Singh Aurora (OC eastern Command) and Lt.
 Gen. K.K.
 Singh all held the opinion that with the fall of Khulna and Chittagong, the primary seaports, Pakistani forces isolated inside the Dhaka bowl would capitulate.
 Lt.
 Gen. Jacob, COS Eastern Command disagreed and insisted that forces for the capture of Dhaka should be allocated while the Indian Eastern Fleet, vastly superior in numbers, could easily blockade the ports.
 Gen. Jacob was over-ruled.

 The DMO had assumed that India did not have adequate forces to liberate Dhaka within the allotted time span, so the objective was to liberate the maximum amount of territory.
-Since this plan did not assumed India attacking with a 3:1 advantage in numbers against the assumed 4 Pakistani infantry divisions in Bangladesh, Gen. K.K Singh envisioned the Mukti Bahini helping to fill the gap in strength as follows:
+Since this plan did not assume India attacking with a 3:1 advantage in numbers against the assumed 4 Pakistani infantry divisions in Bangladesh, Gen. K.K Singh envisioned the Mukti Bahini helping to fill the gap in strength as follows: